peterkhe1999/CheatSheet/OSCP/README.md

 sudo hashcat -m 18200 hashes.asreproast /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force
 ```

-To identify users with the enabled AD user account option **Do not require Kerberos preauthentication**, we can use PowerView's `Get-DomainUser` function with the option `-PreauthNotRequired` on Windows.
+To identify users with the enabled AD user account option **Do not require Kerberos preauthentication**, use PowerView's `Get-DomainUser` function with the option `-PreauthNotRequired` on Windows.

-If we have GenericWrite or GenericAll permissions on another AD user account, we could reset their passwords, but this would lock out the user from accessing the account. => modify the User Account Control value of the user to not require Kerberos preauthentication.
-This attack is known as Targeted AS-REP Roasting.
+If we have **GenericWrite or GenericAll** permissions on another AD user account, we could reset their passwords, but this would lock out the user from accessing the account.

+=> modify the User Account Control value of the user to not require Kerberos preauthentication.
+This attack is known as **Targeted AS-REP Roasting**.
 Notably, we should reset the User Account Control value of the user once we've obtained the hash.

 ### Kerberoasting